-15. THIRD PARTY INFORMATION, STATEMENTS BY EXPERTS AND DECLARATIONS OF ANY INTEREST
+14. THIRD PARTY INFORMATION, STATEMENTS BY EXPERTS AND DECLARATIONS OF ANY INTEREST

-Save for the valuation report prepared in relation to the Corinthia Hotel Budapest and contained in Annex I to the Registration Document and the financial analysis report set out as Annex III to the Securities Note, the Prospectus does not contain any statement or report attributed to any person as an expert.
-The valuation report and financial analysis summary have been included in the form and context in which they appear with the authorisation of Mareking LLC (of 6.
-Panorama Street, Southern District, Ercsi, Pest County, Hungary), Markus and Partners LLC (of 19.
-Balvany Street, District XXI, Budapest, Pest County, Hungary) and Charts Investment Management Service Limited (of Valletta Waterfront, Vault 17, Pinto Wharf, Floriana FRN 1913, Malta) respectively, that have given and have not withdrawn their consent to the inclusion of their respective reports herein.
-Mareking LLC, Markus and Partners LLC and Charts Investment Management Service Limited do not have any material interest in the Issuer.
-The Issuer confirms that the valuation report and the financial analysis report have been accurately reproduced in the Prospectus and that there are no facts of which the Issuer is aware that have been omitted and which would render the reproduced information inaccurate or misleading.
+Save for the financial analysis report set out as Annex III to the Securities Note, the Prospectus does not contain any statement or report attributed to any person as an expert.
+The financial analysis summary has been included in the form and context in which it appears with the authorisation of Charts Investment Management Service Limited of Valletta Waterfront, Vault 17, Pinto Wharf, Floriana FRN 1913, Malta.
+Charts Investment Management Service Limited does not have any material interest in the Issuer.
+The Issuer confirms that the financial analysis report has been accurately reproduced in the Prospectus and that there are no facts of which the Issuer is aware that have been omitted and which would render the reproduced information inaccurate or misleading.